DanB91/dcpu/dcpu-pp/README.md

 All boolean switches with a name `> 1` character can be considered one of these registered processors and they each perform a specific transformation on the complete AST.
 By supplying their respective switch in the commandline invocation, you activate them.
+By default, they are all disabled.

 For example, the `-scramble` switch below controls the Scramble processor.